ThomasHezard/RealTimeAudioProcessing/S3-iOS_AudioLoop/README.md

 - You can run the app either on simulator or on a device.
 - Check that your Apple developer account is registered in Xcode settings.
 If you don't have one, your can create one [here](https://developer.apple.com/account/).
-- In the project properties, modify the Bundle ID with a new unique one (you can choose any string of alphanumeric characters)?
+- In the project properties, modify the Bundle ID with a new unique one (you can choose any string of alphanumeric characters).
 - Build and run on a physical device or simulator.
 - If needed, authorize the application on the device in Settings > General > Profiles or Profiles & Device Management.